‘It’s like having a police officer on the school bus at all times’

 Gatien said two of the six camera-equipped buses will join the Francophone school transportation authority next week, while the other four will join the Ottawa Student Transportation Authority fleet in September.

-– Ottawa police Sgt.
+“Hopefully the problem will– Ottawa police Sgt.
 Mark Gatien

 “Those buses will rotate around the problem routes, and hopefully the problem routes will become less of a problem,” Gatien said.